skazhy/advent-hs/NOTES.md

 [puzzle](https://adventofcode.com/2020/day/5) | [source](/src/Day5.hs)

+We are decoding "boarding passes" & finding the biggest boarding pass id & looking up free seat in the second puzzle.

+Decoding is done by halving an int range (represented as tuple) in each step.

 * ~Is there a better way to do destructuring in `decodeBoardingPass` (so that `head` is not needed)?~
 * Try using `splitAt 7` in `decodeBoardingPass` instead of drop + take